How to Host Your Murder Mystery

 Your Role:

-3. Allow players to respond in character
+2. Allow players to respond in character

-4. Encourage cross-questioning
+3. Encourage cross-questioning by players

 Timing: Spend 20-30 minutes on first round.
 Ensure everyone gets questioned.
-Keep energy high and pace moving.

 After Round 1:

-1. Call a break (5-10 minutes)
+1. Take a 5 minute break

 2. Distribute "After Round 1" clue cards